Date: Thursday, 8 June 2023; 15th Anniversary.

 How to celebrate the Day

-Learn, share, and actions!
+Learn, share, and action!

-Since 2009, many organizations and communities host annually a range of educational and promotional events on the Day, including seminars, lectures, conferences, forums, and social media campaigns, to raise and spread awareness of ocean-related issues.
+Since 2009, many organizations and communities have annually a range of educational and promotional events on the Day, including seminars, lectures, conferences, forums, and social media campaigns, to raise and spread awareness of ocean-related issues.

-Each year a particular theme is proposed by the United Nations for the World Oceans Day to focus on a pressing issue related to oceans.
+Each year a particular theme is proposed by the United Nations for World Oceans Day to focus on a pressing issue related to oceans.

 Annual theme in recent years: